Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 * **Tabletop**: Scene content is anchored to a physical surface, as if it were a 3D-printed model.
 You can see this demonstrated in the [Display scenes in tabletop AR](https://developers.arcgis.com/net/latest/ios/sample-code/display-scenes-in-tabletop-ar/) sample.
 * **World-scale**: Scene content is rendered exactly where it would be in the physical world.
 A camera feed is shown and GIS content is rendered on top of that feed.
 This is used in scenarios ranging from viewing hidden infrastructure to displaying waypoints for navigation.
 You can see this demonstrated in the [Navigate in AR](https://developers.arcgis.com/net/latest/ios/sample-code/navigate-in-ar/) sample.

 The AR toolkit component is comprised of one class: `ARSceneView`.
 This is a subclass of `SceneView` that contains the functionality needed to display an AR experience in your application.
-It uses the native platform's augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's `SceneView`. `ARSceneView` is responsible for starting and managing an ARCore/ARKit session. `ARSceneView` uses a user-provided `LocationDataSource` for getting an initial GPS location and when continuous GPS tracking is required.
+It uses the native platform's augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the ArcGIS Maps SDK for .NET's `SceneView`. `ARSceneView` is responsible for starting and managing an ARCore/ARKit session. `ARSceneView` uses a user-provided `LocationDataSource` for getting an initial GPS location and when continuous GPS tracking is required.

 ## Features of the AR component